Guide on Progressive Web Apps for eCommerce

-- Conclusion-PWA is future of eCommerce
+- Conclusion-PWA is the future of eCommerce

 What are Progressive Web Apps?

 Progressive web apps are a technology of developing websites that look and feel like mobile apps to the user.
 It takes the best features of native apps and combines them with the elements of a website to create a web application.
 The primary approach is to provide a user experience on par with native apps on the website across all platforms.
-We will also take a brief overview of the interesting similarities and differences of PWA vs native apps in a while.
+We will also take an overview of the interesting similarities and differences of PWA vs native apps in a while.
 So hang on till then.

 Source – Statista

 Smartphones bring over 53% of internet traffic today.
 If we just take eCommerce traffic, the number gets even more dominating.
 This illustrates the undisputed significance of the mobile-first approach in the eCommerce industry.